Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we present Olaf, a programmable in-network accelerator tailored for large-scale, asynchronous Distributed Reinforcement Learning.
-Olaf addresses model staleness caused by congestion, by introducing opportunistic on the fly model update aggregation on the data plane.
-To this end, we introduce an alternative queue design, \texttt{OlafQueue}, which enables opportunistic aggregation and replacement.
-Implemented on a hybrid P$4$-FPGA architecture, Olaf achieves significant improvements in model update timeliness and system throughput, reducing update losses and accelerating convergence.
-We further provide a worker-side transmission control to handle congestion as well as a formal quantification of the model staleness, denoted Age-of-Model, that allows verifying AoM objectives over multiple concurrent clusters.
+We present Shesha, a programmable in-network accelerator tailored for asynchronous Distributed Reinforcement Learning.
+Shesha addresses model staleness caused due to congestion by introducing opportunistic on the fly model update aggregation on the data plane.
+To this end, we introduce a particular queue design, \texttt{SheshaQueue}, which enables opportunistic aggregation and replacement.
+Implemented on a hybrid P$4$-FPGA architecture, Shesha achieves significant improvements in model update timeliness and system throughput, reducing update losses and accelerating training convergence.
+We provide a worker-side transmission control to handle congestion as well as a formal quantification of the model staleness, denoted Age-of-Model, that allows verifying formalized operation objectives over multiple concurrent clusters.

+\begin{acks} This work was supported in part by the ENVELOPE project under the SNS JU (Grant No. 101139048) and the L3S Research Center, Hannover, Germany. \end{acks}